This creamy porcini risotto smells like fall. Mushrooms and parmesan lend it a divine taste, while milk instead of cream makes it lighter.

 But let’s get back to the recipe.
 After the mushrooms brown and somewhat caramelize, add the onion and thyme and stir for a minute or two.
 Then add the rice, let it cook for one minute and add the soaked porcini and the wine.
 If the porcini have a little dirt/soil, you may need to strain the wine.

-This recipe is usually made with cream.
-Substituting it with milk, reduces the total fat of the dish and makes it healthier.
+Mushroom risottos are usually made with cream.
+Substituting milk in this lighter and creamy porcini mushroom risotto, reduces the total fat of the dish and makes it healthier.
 No compromises in taste though!
-And if you happen to like risotto recipes, you’ll love this chicken soup risotto.
+And if you happen to like risotto recipes, you’ll love this Greek chicken soup risotto.

 - 2 tablespoons olive oil